-One U.S. service member was killed and another wounded during an apparent insider attack in eastern Afghanistan, Sept.
-3. pic.twitter.com/CjtgaqrRsh
+KABUL, July 7 (Reuters) - One U.S. service member was killed and two others wounded in an apparent insider attack in southern Afghanistan, the NATO-led Resolute Support mission said on Saturday.

-There have also been insider attacks against Afghan forces.
-A Pentagon report in June said there were 47 so-called "green-on-green" attacks, or incidents where Afghan soldiers turned on their own side, in 2018.
+As in other areas of the war, Afghan units suffer more heavily than coalition units from insider attacks.
+A Pentagon report last month said there were 47 so-called "green-on-green" attacks, or incidents where Afghan soldiers turn on their own side, so far this year.